arglinguist/google-homepage/README.md

     --> Outline is the property.
 Source: https://www.bitdegree.org/learn/css-form#styling-input-fields

 --What to do about the 3x3 grid?
-    -->set 2 options as background image of <div>, one for regular, one for hover.
+    -->set 2 options as background image of 'div', one for regular, one for hover.

 Concepts and skills learned: